co-DB/coDB/README.md

 ### Prerequisites

-To build and run this project, you need Rust installed (version 1.88 or higher).
+To build and run this project, you need Rust installed.
 You can install it from [https://rust-lang.org](https://rust-lang.org) or via `rustup`.

 ### Running binaries